apexfarm/ApexQuery/README.md

 ### 2.2 Query Composition

-The key benefit of this library is to decompose the full query into various parts, and compose them together conditionally.
-Let's decompose the above SOQL into the following dynamic structure.
+The main benefit of this library is the ability to break down a full query into various parts and compose them together conditionally.
+For example, the above SOQL can be decomposed into the following dynamic structure:

 ```java
 public with sharing class AccountQuery extends Query {